-Under the accounting standards that are set out in the CICA Handbook, pension plans administrators are required to disclose information regarding capital management, in accordance with the requirements in paragraphs 135-136 of IAS 1 - Presentation of Financial Statements.
-Pension plans administrators that decide to use accounting standards for private enterprises, in Part II of the CICA Handbook (instead of the IFRS in Part 1 of the CICA Handbook), are nevertheless required by section 4600.37 to provide capital disclosures, as indicated in paragraphs 135-136 of IAS 1 in Part 1 of the CICA Handbook.
+Under the accounting standards that are set out in the Handbook, administrators are required to disclose information regarding capital management, in accordance with the requirements of IFRS in Part I of the Handbook.
+Administrators that decide to use accounting standards for private enterprises, in Part II of the Handbook, are nevertheless required by section 4600 to provide capital disclosures in accordance with IFRS in Part I of the Handbook.